-- Swiss custom coachwork on America’s finest chassis
+- Elegant Swiss custom coachwork on America’s finest chassis

 The 136-inch wheelbase “Standard Eight” chassis presented here was bodied by Hermann Graber, who enjoyed a reputation as Switzerland’s finest coachbuilder for decades.
 Bodies for American chassis were a Graber specialty, with the most prominent being sumptuous cabriolets with thickly insulated, beautifully crafted cloth tops, to shut out the Swiss cold.

 In many ways, Graber’s body on this Packard resembles a downsized version of a Mercedes-Benz 500 K of the period, as it has broad chrome beltline molding, sweeping fenders, and a blind-quarter top with landau irons, as well as an elegant rounded trunk.
-The interior is beautifully appointed, with finely tailored leather upholstery and armrests built into the door panels, so that, with the door closed, the feeling is of the driver and passenger sharing a luxurious love seat.
-The doors and dashboard are beautifully capped in walnut.
+The interior is beautifully appointed, with finely tailored leather upholstery and armrests built into the door panels, so that, with the door closed, the feeling is of the driver and passenger sharing a luxurious love-seat.
+The doors and dashboard are beautifully capped in walnut, with the dashboard featuring the full accoutrement of instrumentation for the day, including a clock.
 The overall effect is of traditional Packard construction but with a distinct European touring flair.